Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Preliminaries

 An easy argument in Euclidean geometry yields that the level sets of Busemann functions in $\R^n$ with respect to $x$ in the boundary sphere are affine hyperplanes orthogonal to the direction $x$.
 In general Busemann level sets with respect to one coordinate are called \emph{horospheres} and the collection of horospheres is independent of the choice of the other coordinate.

 The isometry group $Iso(M)$ acts naturally by homeomorphisms on $\di M$, since they map equivalence classes of geodesic rays to equivalence classes of geodesic rays.
-Moreover, by construction of the Busemann function, it follows $b_x(o,p)=b_{g\cdot x}(g\cdot o,g\cdot p)$ for every $g\in Iso(M)$.
+Moreover, by definition of the Busemann function, it follows $b_x(o,p)=b_{g\cdot x}(g\cdot o,g\cdot p)$ for every $g\in Iso(M)$.

-\textsc{Symmetric spaces} \cite[Ch.2]{Eberlein}: Let $X$ be a symmetric space.
-We will always assume that $X$ is \emph{of non-compact type}.
-In particular $X$ is a Hadamard manifold and therefore $\CAT$.
-We denote by $G=Iso_0 (X)$, i.e. the connected component of the identity of the isometry group.